Gerard Batliner: Prime Minister of Liechtenstein

-During his time in office, Batliner worked in expanding Liechtenstein's foreign affairs, particularly working towards the country's accession into the Council of Europe.
-Additionally, his term in office included the founding, among other things, the Liechtenstein music school in 1963, the Liechtenstein development service in 1965, and the Liechtenstein state art collection in 1969.
-He also expanded Liechtenstein's welfare, with the social welfare act of 1965 and the founding of the association for special education aid in 1967.
+During his time in office, Batliner's government worked in expanding Liechtenstein's foreign affairs, particularly working towards the country's accession into the Council of Europe.
+Additionally, his term in office included the founding, among other things, the Liechtenstein Music School in 1963, the Liechtenstein Development Service in 1965, and the Liechtenstein State Art Collection in 1969.
+His time in office also oversaw the passing of a constitutional amendment in 1965 that expanded the amount government members in Liechtenstein from three to five, including making the deputy prime minister a full member of government with voting rights.

+His government was also responsible for expanding Liechtenstein's welfare, with the creation of the Liechtenstein Development Service in 1965, the welfare office in 1966 and the Association for Special Education Assistance in 1967; unemployment insurance was introduced to Liechtenstein in 1969.

-The Patriotic Union won the 1970 Liechtenstein general election, making it the first time it held a majority since its founding in 1936.
-As a result, Batliner was succeeded by Alfred Hilbe on 18 March 1970.
+Batliner was again the FBP's candidate from prime minister in the 1970 elections; however, in the elections the VU received a majority for the first time since its founding in 1936.
+As a result, Batliner resigned as prime minister and was succeeded by his deputy Alfred Hilbe of the VU on 18 March.